 Because androgens like testosterone are such a major cause of acne, one of the most common treatments for cystic acne is the use of birth control.
 We’ve covered this, as well as several other cystic acne treatments, below.

 If you have cystic acne scarring, there are options available to reduce and potential remove your scars.
-Our guide to getting rid of cystic acne scarring goes into more detail on the different types of scars that can develop from cystic acne, as well as the most effective treatment options.

 A variety of treatments are available for cystic acne, ranging from over-the-counter products to prescription medicines.